Navya Nair: Early and personal life

-Navya Nair was born as Dhanya Veena on the 14th of October 1985 at Cheppad in the Alappuzha district of Kerala to Raju Pillai, a telecom employee, and Veena, a school teacher.
+Navya Nair was born as Dhanya Veena on the 14th of October 1985 at Cheppad in the Alappuzha district of Kerala to Raju Nair, a telecom employee, and Veena, a school teacher.
 Her brother is Rahul R. Nair, who lives in Dubai.
 Filmmaker K. Madhu is her maternal uncle.

 Navya studied at St. Mary's Girls' High School in Kayamkulam.
 She learned classical dance at a young age and has won the Kalathilakam title as a student of Bethany Balikamadam Girls' High School, Nangiarkulangara, in the District School Youth Festival.
 She then studied at M.S.M.
 Higher Secondary School in Kayamkulam, where her mother was a teacher.
 She holds a B.A. degree in English and an MBA in Finance.

 Film director Sibi Malayil preferred Navya as her screen name because he believed Dhanya was inappropriate for an actress.

 Navya married Santhosh Menon, a Mumbai-settled Malayali, on 21 January 2010, and the couple have a son, Sai Krishna, born the same year.